BuzzardFoods/Buzzard-Vomit/README.md

-# 🧠 Buzzard Vomit
+# Buzzard-Vomit

-Buzzard Vomit is a locally run Python-based AI assistant project codenamed **Buzzai**.
+Buzzard-Vomit is a locally run Python-based AI assistant project codenamed **Buzzai**.
 Inspired by *Accelerando's* Manfred Macx, the goal of Buzzai is to create a lightweight, privacy-focused virtual assistant that works in tandem with **LM Studio**, a local LLM frontend, to simulate memory, perform tasks, etc.

 This project is part of a broader vision: to build a virtual companion that understands your habits, keeps track of your goals, and becomes smarter over time — all without sending data to the cloud.